HOGENT-Web/csharp/chapters/08/slides/presentation.md

 - Be aware of the render tree
 - Uploading files to BLOB storage
 - Use the EditForm component for advanced validated forms
+- Do not mutate incoming parameters in components.
 - Connect client-to-server via REST
 - It's quite easy to switch from Blazor WASM to Blazor Server using the correct architecture